bump-sh/cli/README.md

 While some commands don't need any API token (`preview` or `diff`) you will need an access key if you want to interact with your Bump.sh documentation.

-Head to your Documentation Settings in the “CI deployment” section, or your Account or Organization Settings in the “API keys” section to fetch a personnal token for later usage.
+Head to your Documentation settings in the “CI deployment” section, or your Account or Organization settings in the “API keys” section to fetch a personal token for later usage.

 ## Commands